 Orange (vegan leather finish): 165.2 x 74.4 x 9.5m; 200g

 Dual stereo speakers

-As we are saying up top, there is no mechanised pop-up camera unit which will rise from the highest of the phone.
-While that removes tons of the faff and a few of the fun when taking selfies, it also brings a replacement feature as a by-product: IP68 water-resistance.
+As we are saying up top, there is no mechanized pop-up camera unit that will rise from the highest of the phone.
+While that removes tons of the faff and a few of the fun when taking selfies, it also brings a replacement feature as a by-product: IP68 water resistance.
 As there is no moving parts, it’s easier for Oppo to seal the handset, ensuring it’s water-resistant (the rules state in 1.5m of water for a half-hour, but like many handsets, we have seen the truth is usually repeatedly longer than this – not that we’ve stress-tested it here).

 Around the back of the phone is where the protruding rear camera section lives.
 And boy does it protrude.
 Leaving this phone sat on a table is quite irksome, because it wobbles about such a lot. you would possibly want to think about a case to level things out, to assist together with your OCD.
 It seems increasingly normal for cameras to be designed like this lately, but that is the trade-off: you would like capable cameras, you’ve to simply accept some wobble.

 Other features are on the nose when it involves flagship expectation: there’s an in-screen fingerprint scanner, of the optical kind; while dual stereo speakers bring a loud output that does not seem too one-dimensional or simply from the tail-end of the phone.
 As is additionally typical, this also means there is no 3.5mm headphone jack or microSD card slot expansion – the latter unnecessary, given the 256GB storage onboard this Pro device as standard. it is a single SIM solution, though, once we were expecting it to be dual SIM.

 6.78-inch OLED display, 19.8:9 ratio , QHD+ resolution (3168 x 1440)